 Phonics at Holy Cross

-Children throughout Reception and Key stage 1 take part in daily Phonics sessions.
-These sessions focus on key reading skills such as decoding to read words and segmenting the sounds in a given word to spell.
-During Phonics lessons we also teach children to read and write ‘tricky words’ also known as ‘sight words.’
-These are words that you cannot sound out and children are just expected to remember how to read and write.
+Children throughout Reception and Year 1 take part in daily Phonics sessions carried out by trained members of staff.
+These sessions focus on learning new GPCs (Grapheme Phoneme Correspondence), decoding to read words and segmenting the sounds in a given word to spell.
+During Phonics lessons we also teach children to read and write ‘tricky words’.
+These are words that you cannot sound out and need to be learnt.

 Digraph – two letters make one sound (e.g. sh, ch, ai, ea, ou, ow).

-Trigraph – three letters make one sound (e.g. igh, ear, air, ure).
+Trigraph – three letters make one sound (e.g. igh, ear, air).

-Split digraph – two letters make one sound but the letters have been split apart by another letter.
+Split digraph – two letters make one sound but the letters have been split by another letter (e.g. a-e in cake)

 Phoneme – a single unit of sound